Understanding Street Jokes and Their Value in Stand-Up Comedy

 If you know how to identify one particular type of street joke, you can actually easily convert it into powerful stand-up comedy material that can be used anywhere, anytime.

-And since street jokes are designed for “one-on-one” joke telling as opposed to stand-up comedy material which is designed for group presentations, they are great to have available when an individual asks you to tell them a joke when they find out you are a comedian.
+And since street jokes are designed for “one-on-one” joke telling, as opposed to stand-up comedy material, which is designed for group presentations, they are great to have available when an individual asks you to tell them a joke upon discovering that you are a comedian.

-Needless to say, street jokes can be powerful additions to your stand-up comedy material if you know how to select them, how to customize them and when to use them.
+Needless to say, street jokes can be powerful additions to your stand-up comedy material if you know how to select them, customize them, and determine when to use them effectively.